 Microsoft acquired OLAP technology from Panorama, an Israeli BI company, at the end of 1996.
 At that time Edward was working for Panorama, in Tel Aviv, along with Mosha Pasumansky, Alexander Berger, Amir Netz and Ariel Netz.
 On 1st July 1997, the Analysis Services team was created, and Edward moved to US to join that team (along with Mosha, Alexander, Amir and Ariel).
 I don’t know Edward personally but to those who say that answering questions on SSAS forum is just ‘part of his job’ I would suggest them to think again and read Edward’s posts in the forum as well as his SSAS books.
 13 years doing OLAP, continuously developing SSAS, being consistent to only 1 product and 1 company is definitely not just ‘part of the job’.
 As sure as eggs is eggs, there must be passion involved.
 Currently SSAS is at the top of the OLAP ladder, but we must not forget that in those early years SSAS was at the bottom of the OLAP lists.
 To believe in something that is at the bottom, and make all the effort in many years developing it and reshaping it until it becomes shiny at the top, that takes a big courage and patience.
 I can relate to this because I was building OLAP cubes in 1996 using Comshare Commander PRISM, an OLAP engine which was very popular at that time, but today it nobody knows it.

 In 2005 Edward was the Program Manager for SSAS (he still is today, Nov 2009).
 He helped contribute/review the SSAS 2005 Performance Guide, SSAS 2008 Performance Guide, and SSAS 2005 Design Best Practices.
 Edward’s book (with Irina & Alexander) was a real treat, both the 2005 & 2008 edition.
 Edward’s name alone would make me buy that book.
 So with 2 other authors from SSAS team, I bought that book as soon as it came out and read it from cover to cover.
-For a beginner I would definitely recommand Edward’s 2008 book as number 1.
+For a beginner I would definitely recommend Edward’s 2008 book as number 1.
 For an experienced developer, Chris, Marco & Alberto’s book.
 Edward also wrote about configuring SSAS HTTP access.

 Like Edward Melomed, Alexander Berger worked for Panorama, before it was acquired by Microsoft in 1996.
 Alexander led the development of SSAS version 7, 2000 and 2005, but not 2008.
 In 2008 Alexander was the BI lead for Microsoft adCentre (pay-per-click advertising service).
 Alexander is one of the architects of OLEDB for the OLAP standard and MDX language, and holds more than 30 patents in the area of multidimensional databases.

 I first came across Marco’s name from his famous work Many-to-Many Revolution.
 Marco is an expert in not only SSAS, but also SSIS, .NET and data warehousing.
 Via his company, SQLBI, Marco Russo and Alberto Ferrari provide consulting services in MS BI.
 Marco is a speaker in conferences such as European PASS and PASS Summit.
 He is an MCT, MCPD, MCIP, MCTS, MSAD and MCDBA.
 His blog is here.
+Another thing that Marco is famous for is the macro for displaying MDX in Excel.

 Marco wrote 2 books in Italian: Microsoft C# and CLR .NET, and 4 books in English: Many-To-Many Revolution, Introducing LINQ, Programming LINQ (both with Paolo Pialorsi), and SSAS 2008 (with Chris Webb and Alberto Ferrari).
 Marco wrote DateTool Dimension, which is a special dimension containing regular members acting as calculated members.
 This dimension can be changed and reprocessed independent of the cube because it has no relationship.
 He explained how it can be used here, for example to provide Year-to-Date and Difference-Over-Previous-Year.